jeetgoyal80/finance-dashboard-backend/README.md

 ### Authorization Flow

-After authentication succeeds, role-based middleware checks whether the current user is allowed to access the route.
-This keeps access rules centralized and avoids duplicating role logic in controllers.
+Once authentication passes, role-based middleware checks whether the current user is allowed to access the route.
+I kept this logic outside controllers on purpose.
+That keeps authorization rules consistent and avoids repeating the same checks in multiple places.

-## 6. Role-Based Access Control
+## 7. Role-Based Access Control

 The system supports three roles: